Ancient Greek Scroll's Hidden Contents Revealed Through Infrared Imaging

 "Very different!"
 Ranocchia said.

-Fleisher also says that the text calls into doubt certain historical details about Plato – for example, it suggests that he was enslaved at an earlier date than previously believed.
+Fleischer also says that the text calls into doubt certain historical details about Plato — for example, it suggests that he was enslaved at an earlier date than previously believed.

 Other researchers are trying to figure out other methods to read other scrolls damaged in the Vesuvius eruption.
-Brent Seales, who leads The Digital Restoration Initiative at the University of Kentucky, has been working on two scrolls that are still rolled up – and he says the data recently collected is spectacular.
+Brent Seales, who leads the Digital Restoration Initiative at the University of Kentucky, has been working on two scrolls that are still rolled up — and he says the data recently collected are spectacular.

-"We now have our best shot ever at reading the ink inside the rolled up scrolls," Seales says.
-They're using an x-ray technique to create a three-dimensional reconstruction of the text.
+"We now have our best shot ever at reading the ink inside the rolled-up scrolls," Seales says.
+They're using an X-ray technique to create a three-dimensional reconstruction of the text.

 Seales adds they're still working to analyze what the scrolls say.
-One of the most exciting things is that it's unclear what they contain – they're "black boxes" that "represent true time capsules."
+One of the most exciting things is that it is unclear what they contain — they're "black boxes" that "represent true time capsules."